With palm trees shading its grassy berm and popular beach walk, Deerfield Beach features one of South Florida’s most scenic and uncluttered beaches.

 Little Havana.
 Above average Cuban restaurant with a deep Latin menu.
 Really good food at budget prices and the servings are ample.
 721 South Federal Highway (U.S. 1).
 Phone: 954-427-6000

 Note that there are numerous Latin American restaurants throughout the city, particularly Brazilian, Peruvian and Colombian cuisine.

 Places to Stay in Deerfield Beach

 The most popular hotels are on the beach, of course.
-There are a dozen small mom-and-pop motels a block off the beach and several brand-name inland hotels within easy driving distance.
+There are a dozen classic mom-and-pop motels a block off the beach and several brand-name inland hotels within easy driving distance.
 Here are our top oceanfront picks:

 Wyndam Deerfield Beach Resort.
 Oceanfront hotel at the pier with a very good restaurant and a popular patio bar.
 Easy access to restaurants and shopping.
 206 NE 2nd Street (Ocean Way) Rated 9/10 by Hotels.com.

 Embassy Suites.
 Oceanfront hotel on quiet South Beach featuring a restaurant, pool and a pool bar.
 Great location for a laid-back visit and avoiding crowded beaches.
 950 Ocean Drive.
 Rated 8/10 on Hotels.com.